 But by trying to avoid the pitfalls that befell their boomer parents, are millennials too skittish to efficiently plan for their own futures?
 After seeing the data points below, the answer may very well be yes.

 - Millennials are saving more – millennials, and particularly millennial parents, are saving around 10% of their income, doubling the 5% savings rate of their baby boomer parents.

-- Millennials are avoiding stocks – only 23% of millenials prefer stocks over other investing methods compared to 33% of Gen X and 38% of baby boomers.
+- Millennials are avoiding stocks – only 23% of millennials prefer stocks over other investing methods compared to 33% of Gen X and 38% of baby boomers.

-- Millennials are less focused on homeownership – Just two in five millenials considered owning a home as a long-term financial goal.
+- Millennials are less focused on homeownership – Just two in five millennials considered owning a home as a long-term financial goal.

 You can certainly point to changing preferences and demographics pushing millennials away from homeownership, Regardless they aren’t buying homes at the rates of prior generations.
 And millennials could benefit from their apathy towards buying homes – with one big caveat – millennials need to put their savings parked in their bank accounts or under their mattresses to work!
 But if buying stocks or houses is low on their pecking order, where are they looking?